These $6 Press-On Nails Look So Good; I Stopped Going to the Salon

 First, I held the fake nails up to my fingernails to find the best fit.
 It was reasonably easy to find a natural fit for each nail bed, which is surprising because I have tiny fingers.
-I didn't utilize the nail file and cuticle stick since I'd filed my nails earlier that week and my cuticles looked pretty good.
+I didn't use the nail file and cuticle stick because I'd filed my nails earlier that week, and my cuticles looked pretty good.
 Before I started, I used the provided alcohol pad to ensure my nails were debris-free.

 Flash forward a week and a half.
 Aside from my loose left index finger and thumb, the rest of the fingernails were still intact.
 Because my cuticle beds were starting to peek through, I decided it was probably time to take the nails off.
 This was definitely the toughest part of the whole process.
 My most exercised fingers, such as my thumbs and forefingers, peeled off easily, but it seemed like the rest of the nails were pretty stuck.
 I removed the rest with a pair of tweezers.
 There was still some glue residue on my nails afterward, so I used an acetone-based nail polish remover to take it off.

 Aside from needing some elbow grease during removal, these press-on nails were a dream.
 If you're like me and are itching to have a pristine manicure but don't want to pay the price, try these out.